-The evidence in support of this finding and conclusions can be found in the testimony and exhibits of Public Staff witness Feasel.
 Public Staff witness Feasel testified that the original cost rate base of the Etowah system is (\$282,207).
-Tr.
-Vol. 2, 194.

-Witness Feasel explained that she made her calculation of rate base by taking the net book value approved in the prior rate case proceedings for Etowah Sewer Company, in Docket Nos.
+Tr. vol. 2, 194.
+Witness Feasel explained that she made her calculation of rate base by taking the net book value approved in the prior rate case proceedings for Etowah in Docket Nos.
 W-933, Sub 7 (Sub 7) and W-933, Sub 9 (Sub 9), and updating the accumulated depreciation through December 31, 2023, for the plant balance approved in the prior rate cases.
 Next, she added plant additions since the last rate case for which supporting documentation was provided, and removed items that should have been expensed instead of capitalized based on Public Staff witness Franklin's recommendation.
-She then added contributions in aid of construction (CIAC) that the Company had received since the Sub 9 proceeding and updated accumulated depreciation through December 31, 2023, utilizing the depreciation rates recommended by witness Franklin and the amortization rates approved by the Commission in Sub 7 and Sub 9.
+She then added contributions in aid of construction (CIAC) that Etowah had received since the Sub 9 proceeding and updated accumulated depreciation through December 31, 2023, utilizing the depreciation rates recommended by witness Franklin and the amortization rates approved by the Commission in Sub 7 and Sub 9.
 Id.